Anger

 February 13, 2026

-The Orchard Barrington shared the following testimony from Steve Bond.
+Submitted by Steve Bond, The Orchard Barrington.
 There’s an urgency senior year as parents consider their kids’ readiness to face the world views of college.
-In March, Matt and I were compelled by the Spirit to not squander the chance to equip our 18-year-old sons, Grant and Ty, with Truth before their departure.
+In March, my friend, Matt, and I were compelled by the Spirit to not squander the chance to equip our 18-year-old sons, Grant and Ty, with Truth before their departure.
 We dads can unintentionally outsource the training up of our kids to preachers and small group leaders… but Solomon’s caution in Proverbs 3:1 “My son, do not forget my teaching, but let your heart keep my commandments” modeled the intimate privilege and obligation Matt and I owed our boys.

 January 5, 2026